tievenr/LidarSim/README.md

 ## Notes

 - This project is intended for research, prototyping, and educational use.
 It is not suitable for safety-critical applications.
-- Always validate simulation results with real sensor data for production or
+- Always validate simulation results with real sensor data for production